 The Employee Insurance Program provides health insurance to eligible employees and retirees of State agencies and its political subdivisions who elect coverage.
-Coverage elections include five self-insured health plans.
-The State Health Plan offers a High Deductible Health Plan (SHP Savings Plan) and a Preferred Provider Organization (SHP Standard Plan).
-Traditional HMOs offered are the BlueChoice HMO and CIGNA HMO.
+Coverage elections include four self-insured health plans.
+The State Health Plan offers a High Deductible Health Plan (SHP Savings Plan), a Preferred Provider Organization (SHP Standard Plan) and Medicare Supplement.
+The Traditional HMOs offered are the BlueChoice HMO and CIGNA HMO.
 The HMO with the Point of Service Option is MUSC Options.
-All dental coverage is through the State's selfinsured plan, which is available to eligible employees and retirees.
+All dental coverage is through the State's self-insured plan, which is available to eligible employees and retirees.
 An additional dental option is offered to subscribers, Dental Plus, which is a fully insured product.
 The Basic Long-Term Disability Plan is a self-insured group long-term disability plan available to eligible active employees enrolled in a State health plan.
 Supplemental long-term disability, a fully insured product, is also offered to subscribers.
 Optional Life and Dependent Life are fully insured products offered to eligible employees.
 Long-term care insurance, a fully insured program, is also available to eligible employees.
 For active employees, the employee share of premiums is paid through payroll deductions.
 The respective employer pays the employer's premium portion for active employees.
-For retirees of the State and School Districts, the employee portion of the premiums is withheld from the individual retirement check.
-The employer premium share for retirees of the State and School Districts is paid through retiree insurance surcharge (see Note 4).
+For retirees of the State and School Districts, the employee portion of the premiums is withheld from the individual retirement The employer premium share for retirees of the State and School Districts is paid check. through retiree insurance surcharge (see Note 3).
 For Local Subdivisions, the employer is responsible for collecting the retiree premium and remitting the entire premium to the Employee Insurance Program.
+Effective May 2008, Basic Long Term Disability premiums were transferred to the Long Term Disability Insurance Trust Fund in accordance with Act 195.
+Basic Long Term Disability Claims are transferred each month out of this Trust.
+The outstanding liability (claims payable) for Basic Long-Term Disability has been eliminated from the Fund's financial reporting.